mmm344/mmm344.github.io/README.md

 # World Happiness

 A part of stepping into the world of "big data" is to pick a language and stick with it through thick and thin.
 For me, Python is just that.
 In this project, I used raw data from [Kaggle](https://www.kaggle.com/datasets/unsdsn/world-happiness), performed some data cleaning and [exploratory analysis](https://github.com/mmm344/python_playground/blob/main/spark_world_happiness.ipynb), regression analysis, and then k-means clustering to help understand socioeconomic factors.
+This is a light project and meant to showcase basics from ingesting raw data to cleansing/exploratory analysis to building simple models.
 Enjoy!

 ## Preliminary Analysis
 In this phase we get used to the data and seek features within the data such as regression (which will be the next phase).
 There are two main components to this portion of the project: preprocessing and data exploration.
 Let's define those terms.